skawo/OoT-Anim-Copy/README.md

 # OoT-Anim-Copy
-Copies a Zelda OoT animation between ZOBJ files
+Copies a Zelda OoT animation between ZOBJ files.
+For use with animations encoded with z64convert.

+Usage
+  AnimCopy.exe source_zobj zobj_to_append output_zobj [list of animation offsets in hex]